anthonypanzz/Cloud-Threat-Detection-Security-Audit/README.md

 **GuardDuty detects suspicious patterns such as unusual logins, privilege escalations, port scanning, and crypto-mining attempts.**

-**By enabling it, we let AWS automatically monitor our intentionally insecure resources.**
+**By enabling it, we let AWS automatically monitor the intentional insecure resources.**

 **Generating sample findings.**
 **This injects test alerts such as:**